-Here is an article written by me and published last week in the Brighton & Hove Independent newspaper.
+Here is an article written by me and published recently in the Brighton & Hove Independent newspaper.

 Many creative business owners start out as freelancers and then get (too) busy.
-They reach a cross roads where they have to decide whether they remain a one-man band or grow into a business.
-If they decide to remain as a freelancer then the can pick and choose the ideal client / type of work and create a ‘lifestyle’ business.
-However, if they decide they want to grow their business then the game changes; their priorities and how they spend their time, will change considerably.
+They reach a crossroads where they have to decide whether they remain a one-man band or grow into a business.
+If they decide to remain as a freelancer then they can pick and choose the ideal client/type of work and create a ‘lifestyle’ business.
+However, if they decide they want to grow their business then the game changes; their priorities and how they spend their time will change considerably.

 Here are 5 tips on growing a creative business:

 - Get a plan – a business without a plan is like driving on a long journey with no idea of the destination!
 No doubt this will be a painful journey.
 So, decide on the destination (the vision) and then work out how you are going to get there (the strategy) and then plot a detailed route (the business plan)